 When she’s not working, you will probably find her swimming or spending time with her family.
 She is a member and Secretary of the Lighthouse Point chapter of Beta Sigma Phi, an international sorority that focuses on local charities through their local chapters.

 Director of Educational Materials

 Ryan has always been fascinated by the ocean.
 He grew up in New England and began diving in 1996.
 It didn’t take long for him to pick up his first camera and, for more that 25 years, he’s been exploring and photographing caves, wrecks, reefs and other sites from Canada to the Caribbean and Mexico.
 In 2011 he moved to a rebreather and has never looked back.
 Recent trips have taken him to explore wrecks in the Great Lakes and Stellwagen Bank off Massachusetts, caves in Florida and Mexico, and other sites throughout the Gulf of Maine and Eastern Canada.

 Ryan has over 15 years experience in education.
 During that time, he has worked as a SCUBA Instructor, Middle and High School Science Teacher, an Educational Technologist, and an adjunct lecturer at the college level.
 He has a passion for taking complex topics and making them accessible engaging for all students.

 Ryan helps to develop all of the specialized lectures, powerpoint presentations and educational materials used by Add Helium.

-Staff Instructor – Dive Rite O2ptima, OC Trimix
+Dive Instructor – Dive Rite O2ptima, rEvo, Poseidon, CCR Trimix, and OC Trimix